saaspegasus/pegasus-docs/css/tailwind.md

 npx @tailwindcss/upgrade --force
 ```

-This should apply Tailwind's automatic migrations to your existing HTML / JS files.
+This should apply Tailwind's automatic migrations to your existing HTML / JS / CSS files.
 Review these changes, commit the changes you want, and then undo the changes made to the `content` section above.
+Note that you may not want to apply some changes like shadow-downsizing, since these have already been included in Pegasus.

+### DaisyUI Updates

+Some common DaisyUI upgrades that you may need to check include:

+- Changing active navigation tab classes from `"active"` to `"menu-active"`.
+- Removing `-bordered` from inputs.

 ## Troubleshooting